-Nominations are now invited from the international Fluorine Chemistry community for candidates for the RSC Fluorine Prize for 2015.
-The Award, which is awarded once every two years, is associated with the RSC Fluorine Subject Group.
+Nominations are now invited from the international Fluorine Chemistry community for candidates for the RSC Fluorine Award for 2019.
+The Fluorine Award, which is awarded every two years, is associated with the RSC Fluorine Subject Group.

-The RSC Fluorine Prize is generously sponsored by JRD Fluorochemicals Ltd.
+The RSC Fluorine Award 2019 is generously sponsored by F2 Chemicals Ltd.

-The Fluorine Prize is a fully international award which is not restricted to members of the RSC.
-The Prize will recognise the most meritorious contribution of an Early Career Chemist (typically under 40 years of age, and encourage the nomination of candidates who have had a career break) working in any area of fluorine chemistry, as evinced by their published contribution.
-The Prize will be judged by an independent international panel on behalf of the RSC Fluorine Subject Group.
+The Fluorine Award is a fully international award which is not restricted to members of the RSC.
+The Award will recognise the most meritorious contribution of an Early Career Chemist (typically under 40 years of age, and encourage the nomination of candidates who have had a career break) working in any area of fluorine chemistry as evidenced by their publications.
+The award will be judged by an international panel on behalf of the RSC Fluorine Subject Group.

-Previous winners of the RSC Fluorine Chemistry Prize
+Previous winners of the RSC Fluorine Chemistry Award